 Although stress can be beneficial, it can also be a disadvantage, especially when it comes to job productivity.
-Stress can have a significant impact on your physical and mental well-being, which may ultimately affect your productivity.
-Here are some of the signs that stress is negatively impacting your productivity.
+Since stress can have a significant impact on your physical and mental well-being, it can ultimately affect your productivity.
+Zippia reports that over 50 percent of employees are disengaged at work as a result of stress.
+Here are some of the signs that stress is negatively impacting your productivity:

 - Constant worry: Have you ever been so consumed with worry about something that may happen?
 Stress has a way of taking up your time by making you continuously worry about something that may or may not happen; this is time lost that could have been spent on more productive tasks.

-- Reduced creativity: Being stressed causes your mind to wander, preventing you from locking in on new ideas.
-It basically limits your ability to come up with creative, new ideas.
+- Reduced creativity: Being stressed causes your mind to wander, preventing you from locking in on new ways of thinking.
+It basically limits your ability to come up with creative, innovative ideas.